slimsag/slimsag.com/content/about.md

 ## What are your pronouns?

-**They/them is fantastic.**
+She/her.

-**If you slip up and call me 'he', 'him', 'dude', 'hey man', etc. or my old name, don't worry about it** - I've been hearing that my whole life and it doesn't personally phase me much.
-I understand that many people have never interacted with a trans person before, and I try to optimize for your personal comfort when interacting with you.
-This, of course, is just me.
+**If you slip up and call me 'he', 'him', 'dude', 'hey man', etc. or my old name, you don't need to apologize or anything** - I've been hearing that my whole life and a few more times won't hurt me. =) I understand that many people have never interacted with a trans person before, and I am very understanding of where you are coming from and how tricky breaking habbits can be.
+As long as you try your best to respect me, I'll appreciate you for that! =)

-I have a slight preference towards she/her in written text and they/them in verbal communication - but I understand that gets pretty confusing so really pick whichever is more comfortable for you!
-When in doubt, they/them is fantastic for me - so feel free to use that all the time.
+I also accept they/them pronouns, in case that is more comfortable for anyone interacting with me!

 ## Where can I read more about your journey?